A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 3
+Very easy and fun problem to solve!
+Rust FTW once again, even though the fact that regex are not part of the core language was a little weird :) Let's go!

 # Day 2
 First star easy-peasy... and then the challenge hit me!
 It took way longer than expected to figure out the second one.
 Trying to remove each and every item it